Functions and Graphs

 Direct, Inverse, and Joint Variation

-Variation equations describe how quantities relate to one another proportionally.
-They are fundamental in science and engineering modeling, such as Hooke's Law (direct variation) or Boyle's Law (inverse variation).
+Variation equations describe how quantities relate to one another proportionally, which is fundamental in engineering modeling.

-• Direct Variation: y=kxy = kx.
+• Direct Variation: Represented by the equation y=kxy = kx.
 As xx increases, yy increases proportionally.

-• Joint Variation: z=kxyz = kxy.
+• Joint Variation: Represented by an equation like z=kxyz = kxy.
 A quantity varies directly with multiple other variables.

 Key Takeaways

-• Domain Checks: Always look for division by zero and even roots of negative numbers.
+• Domain restrictions primarily arise from avoiding division by zero and avoiding even roots of negative numbers.